How To Tan Safely In A Tanning Bed

 One thing to remember is that tanning beds emit the same UVA and UVB rays as the sun, and therefore can damage the skin just as much as the sun.

-While you will never be able to fully protect your skin from damage when using a tanning bed, there are ways to lessen the damaging effects, and to leave your skin nourished and glowing, rather than dry and red.
+While you cannot fully protect your skin from damage when using a tanning bed, there are ways to minimise the damaging effects and leave your skin nourished and glowing, rather than dry and red.

 How to Tan Safely in A Tanning Bed

-Whether you have been using a tanning bed for quite some time, or are looking to start developing a brown tone in a tanning bed, these tips are so important to ensure your skin is kept as healthy and protected as possible.
+Whether you have been using a tanning bed for some time or are looking to develop a brown tone, these tips are essential to ensure your skin remains healthy and protected.

 What To Do Before Tanning